Yupai/SuperSprint/README.md

 # SuperSprint
 # Version: 1.0

 [PocketMine-MP Plugin] Add more speed when the player is Sprinting.
+Add permission (super.sprint) to players who will have Super Sprint.
 It was tested in:

 * Genisys